Improve your odds on the Vaal River.

 - Euro: Tight line, two flies, bead swaps for depth and speed control.

-- Indicator: 9–12 ft leader, early mends, occasional bottom tick.
+- Indicator: 9–12 ft leader, early mends and an occasional bottom tick.

 Understanding Fish Behaviour & Senses

 Approach low and slow.
-Fish detect movement, vibration, and pressure changes via vision, hearing, and their lateral line.
+Fish detect movement, vibration and pressure changes through vision, hearing and their lateral line.

 - Vision: Stay low, avoid skyline silhouettes, use shade and cover.